 13. Work Matters

-Experience: Bob is a Stanford Professor.
+Experience: Bob Sutton author of Work Matters, is a Stanford Professor.
 His the co-author of upcoming book Scaling Up Excellence and author of New York Times bestsellers Good Boss, Bad Boss and The No Asshole Rule.

 Blog Content: His content is always amusing, heading straight to the point.
 Often sharing very personal experiences and combining this with valuable lessons.
 Offers excellent further reading material for continues self-development and a list of humorous things he believes in.